 Bodies Resting, Minds Racing:

 Life can get really strange sometimes.
-It seems like just yesterday, that, without a worry in the world, we were reveling in food, entertainment and gossip.
+And it seems like just yesterday, that, without a worry in the world, we were reveling in food, entertainment and gossip.
 We were only stopping to curse our busy lives – we didn’t have enough time to do what we really wanted, we wished we could just catch a break, and on and on.

 Covid has brought our busy lives to a grinding halt.
 And has set our minds racing.
-The strange dichotomy of our thoughts is making us live our daily lives with ambivalence.
+In fact, the strange dichotomy of our thoughts is making us live our daily lives with ambivalence.
 OK, one side, there’s this unfinished business of our chores – our daily grind as we call it.
 On the other is this acute pain of existence angst that won’t go away until we find the meaning to our suffering.
 Even in dire straits, our hearts seems to crave dignity for the human condition.

 Man’s Search for Meaning: